dialogue-host/requirements/README.md

 ## Requirements

 Here we build up a set of requirements.
-They are classified either as *crucial*, *important*, *desirable* or *two sided*.
+They are classified either as *crucial*, *important* or *desirable*.
 We also state which *core principle* each aims to fulfill.
 The reasoning justifying their prioritization and expected impacts has to be described if not self evident.
-The quality of a requirement comes from its clarity, concision, completeness, consistency, correctness, concreteness, specificity, measurability and actionability.
+The quality of a requirement comes from its clarity, concision, completeness, consistency (= doesn't conflict with other requirements), correctness (= corresponds to the platform's *aims* and *principles*), concreteness, specificity, measurability and actionability.
 We write the requirements using assertive wordings.
-The requirements are numbered only for referencing sake and not as a hierarchization.
+They are numbered only for referencing sake and not for hierarchization.

 We group requirements into different *systems*.
 We aim to minimize their size and interdependency.
 For each, we describe the *plan* we expect to follow to get the *system* to a complete state.
-The quality of a *plan* is evaluated based on how well it fulfills the requirements, which uncertainties it presents, how well the costs are balanced with sources of funding, which peoples and communities could be interested in contributing, how much work and time is required to attain completion.
+The quality of a *plan* is evaluated based on how well it fulfills the requirements, which uncertainties it presents, how costs are balanced with sources of funding, how much work and time is required to attain completion, which peoples and communities are needed and how we might get them interested in contributing.

 ### Name and Visual Identity